siisurit/siisurit_guide/guide/admin/installation/docker.md

 HTTP/1.1 200 OK
 ```

-## Start as background service
+## Start as a background service

-To run Siisurit as background service that even automatically restarts after a reboot, run;
+To run Siisurit as a background service that even automatically restarts after a reboot, run;

 ```bash
 docker compose up --detach